 Andean history comes alive in Cusco.
-Quechua-speaking descendents of the Incas fill the streets and markets, colonial churches sit atop bases of smooth stonework laid centuries before the Conquistadors, and campesinos (Peru's rural farmers) in colorful dress move busily back and forth across the plazas.
-In the afternoon, tour Cusco's largest open market and the adjacent witches' market.
-After tasting a few unique local foods, visit the Center for Traditional Textiles in Cusco
+Quechua-speaking descendants of the Incas fill the streets and markets, colonial churches sit atop bases of smooth stonework laid centuries before the Conquistadors, and campesinos (Peru's rural farmers) in colorful dress move busily back and forth across the plazas.

-Journey into one of the most beautiful areas of Peru.
-The Sacred Valley often becomes one of the highlights of your trip and you soon see why!
-Test your bargaining skills with the locals while visiting one of the great textile markets in the area.
+This morning, journey into one of the most beautiful areas of Peru.
+The Sacred Valley often becomes one of the highlights of your trip and you will soon see why!
+The day is flexible based on your interests, market days, and the weather.
+You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may also hike to the inspiring ruins of Pisac or take a short walk through the countryside to the seldom-visited town of Maras, where pre-Columbian salt mines still operate today.
 Visit the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
-Make your way to the living Inca city of Ollantaytambo and spend the night.
+Eventually, you make your way to the living Inca city of Ollantaytambo and overnight.

-Follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu, Peru.
-Tour ancient canals that still bring water from the high mountains to the baths used by Inca priests.
-As visitors, you are welcomed to respectfully dip your hands in the cool water.
-After the tours of Machu Picchu, return to the village of Aguas Calientes (located at the base of Machu Picchu).
-Enjoy one of many excellent local restaurants or end your day soaking in the hot springs after exploring one of the most magical archaeological sites in the world.
+Board the Vistadome train late this morning and follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu, Peru.
+After checking into your hotel and enjoying lunch in Aguas Calientes, take the short bus ride up to the gates of Machu Picchu and begin exploring this amazing site - the former retreat of Inca kings.
+After walking amongst the massive complex of ruins and learning about its fascinating history, you'll return to the village of Aguas Calientes (located at the base of Machu Picchu).
+Enjoy one of many excellent local restaurants after exploring one of the most magical archaeological sites in the world.

 Arrive at mystical Lake Titicaca in the early afternoon.
 Legend has it that the first Inca rose out of its azure waters.
 Transfer to your hotel and explore on your own this afternoon.